404-Uni-EXWZSesbJVzwNPg/CIS1110/README.md

 # Viewing the website

-Viewing / Running the website does not require anything more than opening the html files or using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+Viewing / Running the website does not require anything more than opening the HTML files or using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)